RMichaelSwan/swan_tutorials/power_consumption_desktop.md

 Use these instructions to get the rough idle and max power usage of a system without using external phyiscal power monitoring tools (e.g. power clamp).
 The CPU usage is based off RAPL implementation provided in recent processors, while Nvidia has their own on-gpu power monitoring apparently.

+### Isn't There An Easier Way?

+Not really!
+The main reason we have to do CPU and GPU separately is that this gives us fairly accurate power estimation for systems that do not run on battery.
+For battery powered systems you can try using a tool like `powertop`, though I was not able to get accurate numbers out of it.

 ## Requirements

 Debian based system (e.g. `Ubuntu 20.04`) with an Nvidia GPU.
 It should be possible to do something similar with a Radeon GPU.